nopSolutions/nopCommerce-Docs/en/running-your-store/customer-management/customer-settings.md

 * **‘Street address 2’ enabled**, if the second street address is enabled.
 When enabled, you can also decide whether this field should be required.
 * **‘Zip/postal code’ enabled**.
 When enabled, you can also decide whether this field should be required.
 * **‘City’ enabled.** When enabled, you can also decide whether this field should be required.
-* **‘County’ enabled.** When enabled, you can also decide whether this field should be required.
+* **‘County/region’ enabled.** When enabled, you can also decide whether this field should be required.
 * **‘Country’ enabled.** When enabled, you can also decide whether this field should be required.
 * **‘State/province’ enabled.** When enabled, you can also decide whether this field should be required.
 Note: This field is visible only when the Country enabled checkbox is ticked.
 * **‘Phone number’ enabled.** When enabled, you can also decide whether this field should be required.